-While the Library is excited to share Volume 1 of Audubon’s Birds of America within the University of Michigan community, the scope of the PictureIt project is much larger.
 The animation programming for PictureIt was designed as a template to allow for the easy and quick insertion of other digitized rare materials.
 The PictureIt project is also under a Creative Commons License, http://creativecommons.org/licenses/by/3.0/deed.en, which will allow others to use and change the programming with proper attribution to the University of Michigan.
 As a result, the Library hopes many institutions will post their digitized rare materials using PictureIt as a growing collection of primary source materials available for worldwide viewing.

 There are a total of 8 volumes of Audubon’s Birds of America containing a total of 435 images.

 |Volume 1.1||Volume 1.2||Volume 2.1||Volume 2.2|